php-lock/lock/README.md

 ### Implementations

 The `Mutex` is an abstract class.
-You will have to chose an implementation:
+You will have to choose an implementation:

 - [`CASMutex`](#casmutex)
 - [`FlockMutex`](#flockmutex)